Guide: Stand Up Paddle Boarding is becoming popular worldwide and is one of the most popular outdoor activities.

 over 90 kg 78cm – 86cm 350cm – 370cm 15cm

-8.2.
-Race / Sprint
+Race / Sprint SUP boards

-These boards are designing shorter and longer to make their own elongated shape sliding on the water.
-Average dimensions: Width 24 “to 28” depending on the category, length 14 ‘for a race, or little more for sprint racing.
+These boards are designed shorter and longer to make their elongated shape slide on the water.
+Average dimensions: Width 24 “to 28” depending on the category, length 14 ‘for a race, or a little more for sprint racing.

 This discipline tries to unite best from All-Around and Race boards.
 This category of SUP boards

 Windsurfing and SUP in one.
-An excellent category for all those who do not want to outsource a large amount of money, but also can combine these two wonderful sports.
-Depending on the weather and mood, this boards offer you the option of paddling either put on a smaller rig or enjoying the wind.
+An excellent category for those who do not want to outsource a large amount of money can combine these two beautiful sports.
+Depending on the weather and mood, these boards offer you the option of paddling, either put on a smaller rig or enjoying the wind.

 The most common dimensions are 10′ x 35″/ 10′ x 35″, which is perfect for a person up to 232 lbs(105 kg).

 WindSUP boards are available in solid polyester or inflatable version.
+They have similar characteristics in shape and dimensions as the All-Round board.
 On the underside of the board, there is a fin.
-They have similar characteristics in shape and dimensions as the All-Round board.

-8.5.
-Yoga / Fishing / Explorer
+Yoga / Fishing / Explorer SUP boards

-Fishing boards contain two hooks for fishing rods trolls.
+Fishing boards contain two hooks for fishing rod trolls.
 The Explorer’s only deck has a submarine search window, which is ideal if you’re planning to spend time with children on the board.

-9. Paddle – lighter is better
+Paddle – lighter is better.

-Shorter pads are used for Race and Sprint while slightly longer for Touring and All-Around paddle boards.
+Shorter pads are used for Race and Sprint while slightly longer for Touring and All-Around paddleboards.

 Tip: We recommend telescoping paddles everywhere, and this is why adjustable paddle lengths allow more people could use a SUP board.
-Prices range from $ 60 to $ 200 depending on the fabrication material.
+Prices range from $ 60 to $ 200, depending on the fabrication material.

 They are divided on Enduro and High Aspect respectively to paddles for Touring or Race.